LaunchCode-Education-Archived/skills-front-end/studios/flicklist/4/README.md

 ### 4a.
 Get an Array of IDs

 So we have an array of keywords inside that that `response` object, but notice that each keyword object contains two properties: a `.id`, representing the id number, and a `.name`, representing the actual search term.
 In this case we don't care about the name, we just want the pure ids.
-This is the prefect chance to use the array <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map" target="_blank">map</a> function, which lets you create a new array from an old one by "mapping" each of its elements to something else.
+This is the prefect chance to use the array [map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map) function, which lets you create a new array from an old one by "mapping" each of its elements to something else.
 Use the `map` function to convert `response.results` into an array of ids, and store the result in a variable called `keywordIDs`.

 #### 4b.
 Convert the Array to a String

 So now we have an array of ids.
 But ultimately what we want is a *string* containing those ids.
 Specifically, the API specifies that we need a string in which the id numbers are interleaved with either commas or pipe `"|"` characters, e.g. `"3133,185633,3630,7010"` or `"3133|185633|3630|7010"`.

 There is a quick, fancy way of producing this string: a magic array method called `join`, which does exactly what we want: creates a string with each element of the array, separated by commas or some other string.
-Check out the <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/join" target="_blank">documentation for the join function</a>.
+Check out the [documentation for the join function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/join).

 Use the join function to create a variable called `keywordsString` whose value is the string we are trying to produce.